john-data-chen/turborepo-starter-kit/apps/web/README.md

   - Solution: Can be safely ignored as most modern browsers handle this correctly
   - Reason: Internal implementation of Radix UI's Dialog component

-### Server

-- **Slow response from server**:
-  - Server Region: Hong Kong
-  - Issue: Sometimes Server response is slow, especially for users are not in Asia
-  - Status: The resource of free tier is limited and no plan of CDN, it won't be fix in the near future

 ---

 ### 📃 License